kurianvijay/QA_profile/README.md

 I am a dynamic and ambitious Software Test Engineer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

-Throughout my experience at Webdigi and Makers Academy, I have understood the importance of standardised working practices for example in coding and this is my biggest priority in looking for my next role.
+Throughout my experience at ERP, Webdigi and Makers Academy, I have understood the importance of standardised working practices for example in coding and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.

 In the last 10 years I've had 2 jobs and I started the second job midway through my first job.
 To clarify I co-founded Edge360(www.edge360.co.uk), a digital mobile ad-serving company, in 2015 along with 2 of my friends.
 I did this while working full time at the Heathrow airport T5 training department where we, a 17 strong team, were in charge of training just over 1500 members of staff.